rpool/PySnpTools/doc/source/index.rst

 :synopsis:

-* :mod:`.snpreader`: Efficiently read genetic PLINK formats including \*.bed/bim/fam files.
+* :mod:`.snpreader`: Efficiently read genetic PLINK formats including \*.bed/bim/fam and phenotype files.
 Also, efficiently read *parts* of files and standardize data.

+* :mod:`.kernelreader`: Efficiently read and manipulate kernel data.

-* :mod:`.util`: In one line, intersect and re-order IIDs from :mod:`.snpreader` and other sources.
+* :mod:`.util`: In one line, intersect and re-order IIDs from :mod:`.snpreader`, :mod:`.kernelreader` and other sources.
 Also, efficiently extract a submatrix from an ndarray.

 * :class:`.util.IntRangeSet`: Efficiently manipulate ranges of integers -- for example, genetic position -- with set operators including union, intersection, and set difference.

-* :mod:`.util.pheno`: Read the PLINK pheno type file format.
+* :mod:`.pstreader`: Generalizes :mod:`.snpreader` and :mod:`.kernelreader` (provides the efficiency of numpy arrays with some of the flexibility of pandas)

 .. automodule:: pysnptools
     :members: